NikolayRag/MiniBots/Apps/ColorPicker/README.md

 # Colorpicker TG bot with WebApp interface

 Colors are picked within webapp interface, then sent to TG.
-Then bot shows them in same reusable message as text and gradient image.
+Then bot shows them in chat.
-And finally updates Webapp call button to store new state for next call.

 ```
-Modules over TG
-	Bot Worker
-		Cloudflare
-	WebApp
-		Github

 State Data
 	Color 1, 2
 	Reusable Main message ID